 - Increase water efficiency in the construction process and in the final built structure

 - Where applicable substitute potable water for alternative quality grades and reuse and recycle water to the extent technically possible.

 - Utilizing our competency and risk management system to mitigate and offer experience to our customers to address long term changes that precipitation extremes could have on the built environment.

 Further develop an understanding of the relevance and significance of water footprint concepts to our operations and projects.

 Measure progress in water

-For the Profit with Purpose Business Plan 2016-2020 a set of Green Strategic Indicators (GSI) is agreed by the Senior Executive Team as a means of monitoring environmental progress.
+For the Profit with Purpose Business Plan 2016-2020 a set of Green Strategic Indicators (GSI) is agreed by the Group Leadership Team as a means of monitoring environmental progress.
 The GSI for water refers to water efficiency by reducing the unnecessary use of potable or drinking water.